alphagov/gds-tech-learning-pathway/README.md

 - create a page for [each competency statement](/career-path/competencies/) on the technologist career path which:
   - describes in a little more detail that particular competency
+  - describes the expectation at each level of expertise
   - links to guides which would help to learn that competency
+- test whether this is helpful for Juniors in learning

 ## How to contribute